-From the 1st April 2015, practices are required to inform all patients of their named accountable GP.
-This is part of the GMS contract change for 2015-16 that was agreed between BMA's General Practitioners Committee and NHS Employers.
+Since the 1st April 2015, practices have been required to provide all patients with a named and accountable GP.
+This was part of the GMS contract change for 2015-16 that was agreed between BMA's General Practitioners Committee and NHS Employers.

 It means that we will need to ensure that each patient on our practice list is assigned a named, accountable GP.

 Your named GP will not take on 24 hour responsibility for you or make a change to their working hours, the requirement does not imply personal availability for GP's throughout the working week.
 The named GP cannot be the only GP to care for you.

 You will not notice any change in the way care is delivered to you by our practice, just a formalisation of our current process.

 The responsibilities of your named GP will be to:

 • Take the lead responsibility for ensuring that all appropriate services required by you from the GP practice are provided.

 • Where required, use their professional judgement, to work with relevant health and social care professionals to deliver a care package that meets your needs.

 • Ensure your physical and psychological needs are recognised and responded to by the relevant clinicians in the practice.

 • These responsibilities will be carried out within the opening hours of the surgery and do not change the way you or other patients currently access care outside of these hours.